I don’t need any more photographs

 of white birds.

-– Overhead conversation
+– Overheard conversation

 As I pass two unknown-to-me photographers on the nature preserve’s trail, I laugh ruefully to myself.
 I, too, have folders of photos of white and mostly white birds: great egrets, snowy egrets, cattle egrets, pelicans, storks, black-necked stilts.
 I have photos of white birds fishing and white birds catching.
 I have photos of white birds in trees and white birds on nests in trees.
 I have photos of white birds in the water, in the air, and in that exquisite moment when they’re in both.
 I have photos of white birds in reflections.
 By any reasonable standard, I can’t possibly need any more photographs of white birds.